socialsensor/multimedia-geotagging/README.md

 <h3>Instructions</h3>

-In order to make possible to run the project you have to set all necessary argument in the file <a href="">config.properties</a>.
+In order to make possible to run the project you have to set all necessary argument in the file <a href="https://github.com/socialsensor/multimedia-geotagging/blob/master/config.properties">config.properties</a>.

 _Input File Format_
 The dataset's records, that are given as training and test set, have to be in the following format.

-				imageID	imageHashID	userID	title	tags	machine tags	lon	lat	description
+				imageID imageHashID userID title tags machineTags lon lat description

 imageID: the ID of the image.<br>
 imageHashID: the Hash ID of the image that was provided by the organizers.<br>
 userID: the ID of the user that uploaded the image.<br>
 title: image's title.<br>
 tags: image's tags.<br>
+machineTags: image's machine tags.<br>
 lon: image's longitude.<br>
 lat: image's latitude.<br>
 description: image's description, if it is provided.